mastering-jaz/mastering-jaz.github.io/pages/job-server-concept.md

 **Start-up scripts**

-The scripts are used to automatically start/stop Zabbix processes during system's start-up/shutdown.
+The scripts are used to automatically start/stop Job Server processes during system's start-up/shutdown.
 The scripts are located under default directory for each platforms if you have installed from packages.

 ### Supported platforms